Close Hatches: 2013: three-year-old season

 Close Hatches did not race as a two-year-old, beginning her racing career at Gulfstream Park in early 2013.
-On her debut on January 26 she won a maiden race over seven furlongs, taking the lead on the final turn and drawing away to win by seven lengths from ten opponents.
-Five weeks later she started 9/10 favorite for an allowance race over one and one sixteenth miles at the same course and led from the start to win by one and a quarter lengths from Kimberly Jean.
-On April 16 the filly was moved up in class for the Grade II Gazelle Stakes over nine furlongs at Aqueduct Racetrack and stated favorite in a six-runner field.
-She took the lead from the start, fought of a challenge from Princess of Sylmar, and drew away to win by three and a quarter lengths.
+On her debut on January 26, she won a maiden race over seven furlongs, taking the lead on the final turn and drawing away to win by seven lengths from ten opponents.
+Five weeks later, she started 9/10 favorite for an allowance race over one and one sixteenth miles at the same course and led from the start to win by one and a quarter lengths from Kimberly Jean.
+On April 16, the filly was moved up in class for the Grade II Gazelle Stakes over nine furlongs at Aqueduct Racetrack and stated favorite in a six-runner field.
+She took the lead from the start, fought off a challenge from Princess of Sylmar, and drew away to win by three and a quarter lengths.